arnaav00/virtual-book-club/README.md

 **The Wormhole** is an interactive, space-themed online book club platform designed for two main users with special privileges, and “hitchhiker” guests who can browse and engage in limited ways.
 It blends a thematic sci-fi aesthetic with dynamic Firestore integration for real-time updates, interactive book discussions, and guest reviews.
 This project was made as a present for my significant other.

 You can visit the website [here](https://bookworm-1c325.web.app/).
-Note that guests such as yourself must "Continue as a hitchhiker" instead.
+Note that guests such as yourself must "Continue as a hitchhiker" for view and comment-only access.

 ---